abd3lbasith/job-application-tracker/README.md

 # 🗂️ Job Application Tracker (Streamlit)

 A super simple web app to track your job search.
-Perfect as a **first CS project** to show on your resume.

 ## ⭐ What you’ll learn / show on your resume
 - Build a small **web app** using **Python** + **Streamlit**